Iran ready for full prisoner swap, 'ball is in the US’ court': Zarif

 "After getting our hostage back this week, fully ready for comprehensive prisoner exchange," Zarif said.

-The United States and Iran on Saturday swapped prisoners - an American detained for three years on spying charges and an imprisoned Iranian researcher - in a rare act of cooperation between two longtime foes.
+The United States and Iran on Saturday swapped prisoners - American graduate student Xiyue Wang, detained for three years on spying charges, and imprisoned Iranian stem-cell researcher Massoud Soleimani, accused of sanction violations - in a rare act of cooperation between two longtime foes.